Oasis Jungle Bungalows

 Before Koh Chang I had never experienced ‘Island life’.
 I chose a fantastic island to start off with.
 During our first few nights in Koh Chang we stayed in Oasis’ Jungle bungalows.
 We paid 750 Baht (roughly £18) a night.

 Staying in Oasis finally gave me some understanding as to why some people go on holiday and barely leave the accommodation.
-If we weren’t near the end of our trip, keen to fit in as many experiences possible, we could’ve easily spent half our day sitting in the restaurant or our private balcony.
-With views over the jungle and the ocean as the backdrop, where better to go at sunset?.
+If we weren’t near the end of our trip, keen to fit in as many experiences possible, we could’ve easily spent all of our time sitting in the restaurant monkey spotting and devouring the whole menu.
+With views over both the jungle and the ocean, where better to spend the sunset?

 Luckily we did manage to get ourselves out so we could explore more places on the Island.
 On night one, we found a bar that is on the edge of the ocean.
 We sat on cushions and drank cocktails and beer as the sun went down.
 We failed to resist the potato wedges, garlic bread and nachos they had on offer.
 As we watched the sunset I couldn’t stop thinking about how perfect and blissful everything was, really appreciating that I was able to be present for a moment like this.